 Any investment in the Notes will involve risks including, without limitation, those described in this section.
 All material risks that have been identified by us are included in this section.
-You should carefully consider the following discussion of the risk factors and the other information in this Offering Memorandum and any applicable Final Terms or other supplement and consult your own financial and legal advisers about the risks associated with the Notes before deciding whether an investment in the Notes is suitable for you.
+You should carefully consider the following discussion of the risk factors and the other information in this Offering Memorandum and any applicable Final Terms or other supplement and consult your own financial and legal advisers about the risks associated with the Notes including or incorporated by reference before deciding whether an investment in the Notes is suitable for you.